What happens if you break an apartment or rental home lease?

 Read your rental contract

-If you need to end your apartment lease early, find out what terms you agreed to and what the contract says about potentially breaking the lease early.
+If you need to end your apartment lease early, find out what terms you agreed to and what the contract says about potentially breaking the lease.

-Explain your reasons for wanting to break the apartment lease early.
+Explain your reasons for wanting to end the apartment lease early.
 If you're able, offer to help find a new renter to take your spot.
 While that responsibility typically falls to the landlord, offering to help shows that you're willing to make the transition as easy as possible.
+Sometimes the renter can arrange for a sublet, which is an agreement between the renter and the subletter.
+A sublease is an alternative to breaking a lease.

 Review the termination offer

-Your landlord may give you a termination offer.
-You should expect and be ready to pay at least a small fee for breaking the lease early.
-If your landlord is uncooperative or tries to charge exorbitant fees, it can be a good idea to seek legal advice.
+Your landlord or rental office may give you a termination offer.
+You should expect to pay at least a small fee for breaking the lease.
+If your landlord or rental office is uncooperative or charges fees that you feel are exorbitant, seek legal advice.
 You might also look for a tenant's union in your area for advice.
-These unions will know what landlords can and can't do upon breaking a lease early and exist to help protect tenants.
+These unions exist to help protect tenants and will know your rights when breaking a lease.

 Pro tip: